Universal health coverage in Rwanda: dream or reality

 The authors declare no competing interest.

+Nyandekwe Médard has been involved in the whole process of producing this article (documentary review, concept note, data collection, data analysis, and writing).
 Nzayirambaho Manassé has participated in the review of the concept note, in the discussion of preliminary and final results, in the correction and observation of the whole writing process, in submission and in corresponding.
 Kakoma Jean Baptiste has participated in the review of the concept note, in the discussion of preliminary and final results, in the correction and observation of the whole writing process.

 Table 1: New stratified premium system used by new community-based health insurance policy

 Figure 1: The transition to universal health coverage